LewisRa/Distributed-Computing-Basics/README.md

 # Distributed-Computing-Basics

+#### Distributed Computing falls in two broad categories: Master/Slave Node vs Peer to Peer

 A distributed system in its most simplest definition is a group of computers working together as to appear as a single computer to the end-user.

 These machines have a **shared state**, operate **concurrently** and can fail independently without affecting the whole system’s uptime. if a user inserts a record into node#1, node #3 must be able to return that record.